July 18, 2018

 The Manuel Antonio National Park is one of the most popular attractions in Costa Rica and it hosts hundreds of tourists every day.
 If you’re considering visiting the park there are several options for your tour, and we know that can be a little overwhelming!
 We are here to break down your options so you can make an informed decision on the best choice for you and your family.

 First, you can choose to walk through the park by yourself, or you can hire a guide to help you spot wildlife and to educate you on the area.
 Your guide can either do a private tour, or you can join a small group tour.
-If you choose to hire a guide, this can easily be arranged by your concierge, or you are welcome to find a guide on your own via the national park website, referral, or other platform.
+If you choose to hire a guide, this can easily be arranged by your personal concierge.

 We recommend hiring a guide for your first tour as you will see and learn more than without one.
 Each guide carries a state-of-the-art telescope so when wildlife is spotted they can get you a clear view!
 They’re also trained professionals at finding wildlife that is easily missed by an untrained eye.
 Interested in seeing a sleeping bat, a baby lizard, or a hardworking caterpillar?
 Your guide can spot it all and give you a front row seat to the action.